mrd0x/secblog/src/pages/process-injection-fundamentals/index.md

 # Function Call Flow Example

-The following image shows an example of a C program that creates a file.
+The following image shows an example of a user application that creates a file.
 Note that the image is simplified by skipping the runtime library call.

 ![Function-Flow](./function_flow.png)

-It starts with C program calling a Windows API function <a href="https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea">CreateFile</a> which is available in the kernel32.dll.
-Kernel32.dll is a critical dll which is loaded in almost every process.
+It starts with user application calling a Windows API function <a href="https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea">CreateFile</a> which is available in the kernel32 DLL.
+Kernel32.dll is a critical DLL that exposes applications to the Windows API and is therefore loaded by most applications.

 Next, kernel32.dll calls the equivelant function to that of CreateFile in the Native API, <a href="https://docs.microsoft.com/en-us/windows/win32/api/winternl/nf-winternl-ntcreatefile">NtCreateFile</a>, which is provided by ntdll.dll.

-Ntdl.dll does a sysenter (x86) or syscall (x64) which does the jump to kernel mode.
+Ntdl.dll does an assembly sysenter (x86) or syscall (x64) whichs allows execution to jump to kernel mode.
 From there the kernel NtCreateFile function is made which calls kernel drivers and modules to complete the requested task.

 # What is Process Injection?